 - Helmet Mounted Flashlight

-But, you might like something else – so we want to give you a range of choices!
-Scroll through to browse the various different options that are available online today.
+Scroll through to browse the various different options that we love and are available online today.

 The Best Gifts for Firefighters this Year